TeamHorizon/platform_manifest/README.md

     PRODUCT_MODEL :=
     TARGET_VENDOR :=

+    # Root options (root apps = substratum, adaway, kernel adiutor)
-    WITH_SU := true -- if you want to ship su WITH_SUPERSU := true -- if you want to ship SuperSU apk (with su)
+    WITH_SUPERSU := true -- if you want to ship SuperSU (rooted rom, with su, supersu and root apps) WITHOUT_SU := true -- if you don't want su and root apps (unrooted rom, without su and root apps)
+    # by default su and root apps are being compiled

     # Use the latest approved GMS identifiers unless running a signed build
     ifneq ($(SIGN_BUILD),true)